 The Australian Law Reform Commission (ALRC) is an organisation created by Federal legislation in 1996.
-The ALRC is a independent statutory body – in other words it is funded by the Federal government but not controlled or influenced by parliament or political parties.
+The ALRC is an independent statutory body – in other words, it is funded by the Federal government but not controlled or influenced by parliament or political parties.
 The ALRC is overseen by a five-person team of commissioners, made up of judges and academics.
-The ALRC’s purpose is to study the law, particularly areas of law that might been alteration, refinement or improvement.
+The ALRC’s purpose is to study the law, particularly areas of law that might need alteration, refinement or improvement.
 It does this by conducting inquiries into specific areas of law and providing recommendations to Federal parliament.
-The ALRC is an advisory body and makes no changes to law itself – however its recommendations carry significant weight and many are adopted and passed into law.
+The ALRC is an advisory body and makes no changes to the law itself – but its recommendations carry significant weight and many are adopted and passed into law.

 According to its website, the ALRC has the following aims:

 - To simplify and modernise the law

 - To improve access to justice

 - To suggest new or more effective methods for dispensing the law and administering justice

 - To ensure the harmonisation of Commonwealth, State and Territory laws, where possible